benlagreca02/Metroid-II-RL/README.md

 - [x] Determine and implement all possible button combos for "actions" (may need minor improvements)

-### Model Training
-Some simple training has been done, but the reward functions need to heavily be tweaked
-- [x] Define a baseline test reward function
-- [x] make observations of environments pixels of screen
-- [x] Write simple exploration function using game coordinate hashing
-- [x] Do some kind of extremely bare-bones training to just explore

 #### Milestones
 - [ ] Stop shooting randomly and "spazzing out"
 - [ ] Get out of starting area relatively quickly